ScottTodd/Flows/readme.md

 ![Flows](http://scotttodd.github.io/Flows/screenshots/level08.png)

 ## Summary
-A game about flow manipulation.
+Based loosely on the theme of *Change*, Flows is a game about *changing* the flow of particles in the stage.
 To complete each level, you must position the pushers and splitters provided in such a way that each flow reaches the sink of the same color.

 Best viewed in Google Chrome, also tested in Mozilla Firefox.